Page last updated on: April 6th, 2021

-Midas was a fabled king of Phrygia and famous for his extraordinary wealth.
-Due to a favour he once did to Dionysus, the Greek god of wine, Dionysus promised the king to make any wish of his come true.
-Greedily, Midas asked from the god to make everything he 'd touch turn into gold.
+Midas was a legendary king of Phrygia, and famous for his extraordinary wealth.
+Because of a favor he once did to Dionysus, the Greek god of wine, Dionysus promised the king that he would grant his every wish.
+Greedily, Midas asked the god to turn everything he touched into gold.

-In the beginning, Midas seemed to be overwhelmed with joy, but soon he realized he had made a dreadful mistake, since his touch was cursed to transform even his food and drink into gold.
+At first, Midas seemed overwhelmed with joy, but he soon realized that he had made a terrible mistake, for his touch was cursed to turn even his food and drink into gold.

-Horrified, the king turned to the Dionysus in order to cancel his wish and Dionysus told him to go and wash away his golden touch.
-So king Midas went to clean himself in the river Pactolus, transferring this way his power to the river.
-Since then, it is said that the river bristles with nuggets of gold.
+Horrified, the king turned to Dionysus to reverse his wish, and Dionysus told him to go and wash away his golden touch.
+So King Midas went to purify himself in the river Pactolus, thus transferring his power to the river.
+Since then it is said that the river is brimming with gold nuggets.